ckeditor/ckeditor5/docs/features/index.md

 ---
 category: features
 order: 10
-toc: false
+toc: true
 feedback-widget: false
 ---

 # Features

-<info-box>
-	Use the <span class="navigation-hint_desktop">**navigation tree on the left**</span><span class="navigation-hint_mobile">**main menu button in the upper-left corner**</span> to navigate through selected CKEditor 5 features.
-</info-box>

-## Feature availability

 The number of features available for CKEditor 5 is constantly growing.
-Plenty of them are included by default in {@link builds/guides/overview CKEditor 5 Builds} and are available out-of-the-box, like for example {@link features/autoformat autoformatting} or {@link features/keyboard-support keyboard support}.
-However, some of the presented features need to be manually included in a customized CKEditor 5 build, for example the {@link features/markdown Markdown processor} which outputs Markdown instead of HTML, or easily and conveniently added to a custom build in the [CKEditor 5 online builder](https://ckeditor.com/ckeditor-5/online-builder/).

-CKEditor 5 features cover several functional areas of application and use.
+You can find the most recent list of the available ones on the left.

 Most of them are easily accessible from a {@link features/toolbar highly configurable toolbar} (if fact there are {@link features/blocktoolbar two of those}) offering buttons and dropdowns you may arrange the way you need.
 Many actions can also be executed with {@link features/keyboard-support keyboard shortcuts}.
 And the whole user interface comes with {@link features/ui-language multitude of translations} and it supports RTL languages.

+## Feature availability

+Plenty of these features are included by default in {@link builds/guides/overview CKEditor 5 Builds} and are available out-of-the-box, like for example {@link features/autoformat autoformatting} or {@link features/keyboard-support keyboard support}.

+However, some of the presented features need to be manually included in a customized CKEditor 5 build, for example the {@link features/markdown Markdown processor} which outputs Markdown instead of HTML, or easily and conveniently added to a custom build in the [CKEditor 5 online builder](https://ckeditor.com/ckeditor-5/online-builder/).

+## CKEditor 5 WYSIWYG editor features and functions

+CKEditor 5 features cover several functional areas of application and use.

+<info-box>
+	Use the <span class="navigation-hint_desktop">**navigation tree on the left**</span><span class="navigation-hint_mobile">**main menu button in the upper-left corner**</span> to navigate through selected CKEditor 5 features.
+</info-box>

 ### Formatting features

 {@link features/basic-styles Basic text styles} include essentials like bold, italics, super- and subscript as well as inline code formatting and more.
 The {@link features/font font feature} provides support for using different font families, controlling the font size as well as font and background colors.

-An essential feature for online content are {@link features/link links} - these can be easily pasted, changed and attributed.

 {@link features/headings Headings} (with configurable levels and styles), as well as the {@link features/text-alignment text alignment feature} help organize the structure of the document.